quirinziessler/Django-DB-Migration/README.md

+# This project is Work in progress.
+Please come back later to find the fully working script & documentation,

 # Django-DB-Migration
 Migration Django DBs can be a little hard, if the DB is quite big.
 This script is intended to have a smooth alternative to dump- &amp; load data and provides the ability to migrate Django-DBs with ease.